 There is a good news story at Electron microscope sees single hydrogen atoms.
 (Physics World, 7/16/08.)
 The figure above is from this site; it is also part of Fig 2d from the paper.

-There is a good summary of the work, with pictures, at Zettl's web site: Zettl: Atoms.
+There is a good summary of the work, with pictures, at Zettl's web site: Zettl: Atoms (now archived).

-The paper itself is also posted there: Imaging and dynamics of light atoms and molecules on graphene.
+The paper itself is Imaging and dynamics of light atoms and molecules on graphene.
 (J C Meyer et al, Nature 454:319, 7/17/08.)
+A copy is at Zettl's web site: pdf file.
 As noted, the Figure shown above is part of Fig 2d of this paper; see Fig 3 for the image with a C atom missing.